datacarpentry/shell-genomics/episodes/01-introduction.md

 hit the tab key, the shell will try to fill in the rest of the directory or file name.

-For example, type `cd` to go back to your home directly, then enter:
+For example, type `cd` to go back to your home directory, then enter:

 ~~~
 $ cd dc_sam<tab>